GSS-Cogs/csvw-example/README.md

 ### Example 3: Transformation

 Please note: Linked open data needs to inlcude a base url (so, where you're linked data is going to live).
-For the sale of these example I'm using http://gss-data.org.uk and our standard patterns.
+For the sake of these example I'm using http://gss-data.org.uk and our standard patterns.
 You can freely substitute for your own domain and patterns (or better yet get in contact and use ours!).

 Let's look at a `column` entry (as touched on in example 1: validation) that's been extended with this additional information: